Look Back to Reason Forward: Revisitable Memory for Long-Context LLM Agents: Abstract

 \section{Abstract}

 Large language models face challenges in long-context question answering, where key evidence of a query may be dispersed across millions of tokens.
-Existing works equip large language models with a memory corpus that is dynamically updated during a single-pass document scan, also known as the ``memorize while reading'' methods.
-While this approach scales efficiently, it suffers from irreversible forward-only processing, information loss through overwriting, and sparse reinforcement learning signals.
-To tackle these challenges, we present ReMemR1, a memory-augmented agent with callback-enhanced memory that allows selective retrieval from the entire memory history and allows non-linear reasoning and revisiting of early evidence.
-To further strengthen training, we propose Reinforcement Learning with Multi-Level Rewards (RLMLR), which combines final-answer rewards with dense, step-level signals that guide effective memory use.
-Together, these contributions mitigate information degradation, improve supervision, and support multi-hop memory utilizing.
-Experiments on long-document QA show significant gains over existing memory-based approaches, which validates ReMemR1 as an effective solution for long-context reasoning agents.
-Our code is available at \url{https://github.com/syr-cn/ReMemR1}.
+Existing works equip large language models with a memory buffer that is dynamically updated via \syr{a linear document scan}, also known as the ``memorize while reading'' methods.
+While this approach scales efficiently, it suffers from \syr{pruning of latent evidence}, information loss through overwriting, and sparse reinforcement learning signals.
+To tackle these challenges, we present ReMemR1, \syr{which integrates the mechanism of memory retrieval into the memory update process, enabling the agent to selectively callback historical memories for non-linear reasoning}.
+To further strengthen training, we propose a \syr{multi-level reward design}, which combines final-answer rewards with dense, step-level signals that guide effective memory use.
+Together, these contributions mitigate information degradation, improve supervision, and support complex multi-hop reasoning. \syr{Extensive experiments demonstrate that ReMemR1 significantly outperforms state-of-the-art baselines on long-context question answering while incurring negligible computational overhead, validating its ability to trade marginal cost for robust long-context reasoning.} Our code is available at \url{https://github.com/syr-cn/ReMemR1}.